 Some of the most cultivated varieties of wheat are common or bread wheat (Triticum aestivum), durum wheat (T. durum), club wheat (T. compactum).
 Common wheat grows under a wide range of climatic conditions and is used to produce flour for bread and cookies.
-Durum wheat is longer and narrower in shape and it is ground in semolina.
+Durum wheat is longer and narrower in shape and ground in semolina.
 Club wheat is the best choice for confectionery and cookies.

-Other common and ancient varieties of wheat are spelt (T. spelta, dinkel wheat), einkorn (T. monococcum, T. boeoticum), emmer, or hulled (T. dicoccum), and khorasan or Kamut (T. turanicum).
+Other common and ancient varieties of wheat are spelt (T. spelta, Dinkel wheat), einkorn (T. monococcum, T. boeoticum), emmer, or hulled (T. dicoccum), and Khorasan or Kamut (T. turanicum).

 Wheat is classified into six classes: hard red winter, hard red spring, soft red winter, soft white, hard white, durum.
 Two of their differences are geographic locations and plant dates.